corrode/corrode.github.io/content/blog/tips-for-faster-rust-compile-times/index.md

 ## CI Builds

+{% info(title="Tips for CI Builds") %}

+I wrote a whole article on [how to speed up your CI builds](/blog/tips-for-faster-ci-builds/).
+It covers a lot of the tips mentioned here in more detail and also includes more specific advice for Github Actions.

+{% end %}

 ### Use A Cache For Your Dependencies

 For GitHub actions in particular you can also use [Swatinem/rust-cache](https://github.com/Swatinem/rust-cache).